nkern/simpleQE/README.md

-# A simple framework for power spectrum quadratic estimation
+# simpleQE

---
+A simple framework for power spectrum quadratic estimation